RitterBlack/TerraBlend/README.md

-This shader maked by Grok 3
+This shader maked in Grok 3